CZ-NIC/run-or-raise/README.md

 * create new static keyword in the `Mode` class in the main [extension.js](extension.js) file
 * create the same in [gschema.xml](schemas/org.gnome.shell.extensions.run-on-raise.gschema.xml) if the keyword should be available globally for all the shortcuts
-* put the logics into `Shortcut.trigger` method, by checking if the settings is on (either locally per shortcut or globally) by `this.mode.get(Mode.KEYWORD)`
+* put the logics into `Action.trigger` method, by checking if the settings is on (either locally per shortcut or globally) by `this.mode.get(Mode.KEYWORD)`
   * you may need [gjs.guide](https://gjs.guide/extensions), [gnome-shell source](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/master/js/) or [gjs-docs.gnome.org](https://gjs-docs.gnome.org)
 * document here in the [README.md](README.md)
 * put a description into [CHANGELOG.md](CHANGELOG.md) file